alexwennerberg/boxnotes2html/README.md

 ## Feedback

 Feel free to contact me on GitHub or email me with any questions or feedback: alex@alexwennerberg.com If you use this library, I would love to know what your experience is, positive or negative.
+I do maintain this, so feel free to make feature requests or bug reports.
 Thanks, and enjoy!